aibartt/Noseee/README.md

     let io = require("socket.io");
     io = new io.Server(httpServer);

-Using sockets I was able to receive the realtime nose positions of different players and the color of drawing using nosePos variable, and then send the data to all clients, including this one on the server side.
+Using sockets I was able to receive the realtime nose positions of different players and the selected color using nosePos variable, and then send the data to all clients, including itself on the server side.

     if (currPose) {
     noseX = lerp(noseX, currPose.nose.x, 0.7);